Madagascar June 7-15, 2023

 Day 2 Thur June 8

 Rova Antsahadinta.
 In the NM Vestiges of the Past, this is another palace, of King Radama II.
-It is a 2-story black plank building with many artifacts – game boards, household artifacts, jewelry.
+It is a 2-story black plank building with many artifacts – game boards, household artifacts, and jewelry.
 It is a steep drive to the top of the hill.

-Royal Hill of Ambohimanga WHS Ambohimanga is one of the twelve sacred hills 24kms NE of Antananarivo.
+Royal Hill of Ambohimanga WHS Ambohimanga is one of the twelve sacred hills 24 km NE of Antananarivo.
 It is the most significant monument of the precolonial Merina Kingdom.
 The walled historic village includes residences and burial sites of several key monarchs.
 It remains a place of worship to which pilgrims come from Madagascar and elsewhere.

 The royal compound on the hilltop is surrounded by a complex system of defensive ditches and stone walls and is accessed by 14 gateways, of which many were sealed by stone disc barriers.

 Enter the palace compound surrounded by a white concrete wall topped by a black picket fence.
-Pass through a two corner passage and pass the cattle pen.
+Pass through a two-corner passage and pass the cattle pen.
 There is a black building made of huge planks and one center post.
 Displays of artifacts.
 What I supposed was the Queen’s residence is a two-story building with a bedroom and nice furniture on top with a passage to a lovely windowed viewing deck and panoramic views.

 There are five small wood buildings, the tombs of several of the kings and above that the sacred pools, two water pools.

 Tana to Morondava.
 I was able to get the front window seat.
-Departs at 06:30, check in at 06:00.
+Departs at 06:30, check-in at 06:00.
 59,500 MA.
 12-14 hours.

 Monument to the Dead (Statue Madagascar).
 In the middle of Anosy Lake on the lower level of town.
 Connected by a good causeway whose entrance is blocked so can’t be accessed directly.
 Commemorates WWI soldiers.